Information for Prospective and Transfer Dietetics Students

 Notify the program via email at firstname.lastname@example.org that you plan to start this process.
 Please note that this is a time-consuming procedure and cannot be done during a brief office visit.

 For persons who are not graduates of the University of Minnesota or who are not currently enrolled at the University of Minnesota, there is a nonrefundable $150 fee for the transcript evaluation.
 Please make checks payable to the University of Minnesota, and submit your payment with your transcripts and other required paperwork as described below.

 - Please provide complete official transcripts from institutions other than the University of Minnesota, which will be kept on file in the department.

-- Foreign degrees and coursework: If coursework was completed outside of the USA, the transcripts must first be evaluated for foreign degree equivalency, on a course-by-course basis, and a letter certifying foreign degree equivalency must be obtained.
+- Foreign degrees and coursework: If coursework was completed outside of the USA, the transcripts must first be evaluated for foreign degree equivalency, on a course-by-course basis, and a report certifying foreign degree equivalency must be obtained.
 There are several companies that provide such a service which are listed on the Academy web site at: http://www.eatrightpro.org/resource/acend/students-and-advancing-education/information-for-students/foreign-degree-evaluation-agencies This process is not part of the admission process to the University of Minnesota.